 \end{fmffile}where the first diagram accounts for interactions and the second for the kinetic energy.

 We first study the heating of the \textit{strange metal} phase, by setting $f(t) = a \sin(\Omega t)$ in Eq.~\ref{Eq:syk2_syk4}, which corresponds to a drive with zero mean.
 The system is prepared at low temperatures $\beta J = 50$, which realizes an approximately conformal state.
-Due to the strong scattering and the absence of quasi-particles the absorbed energy increases exponentially comparatively quickly after switching on the drive and remains so as it crosses over to the free ultraviolet theory, see \figc{fig:2}{a}.
+Because of the strong scattering and the absence of quasiparticles the absorbed energy increases exponentially comparatively quickly after switching on the drive and remains so as it crosses over to the free ultraviolet theory, see \figc{fig:2}{a}.
 This exponential heating is of the form